Gregor-Gottschewski/pytrng/README.md

 **A Python module to generate true random numbers.**

 _pytrng_ contains a true random number generator (TRNG) based on physical events, and a pseudo random number generator (PRNG).
-It uses different inputs to generate a random bit array and does not need any special hardware.
+It uses multiple inputs to generate a random bit array and does not need any extra hardware.

 > Do not use the output of this package for encryption software!

-## Input pool
+## Input Pool
 The following TRNG input data is hashed (SHA1 to SHA512) and connected with XOR:

 * mouse position